Does Google Pay Attention To The Meta Keyword Tag?

 Book in a free 30 minute strategy session

-Search engine optimization is a tricky thing to truly master.
+Search engine optimisation is a tricky thing to truly master.
 Sometimes, it seems like each article stresses the importance of different components that go into it, leaving many business owners and newer marketers very confused.

 It can be strange to read about how content marketing is the key to SEO success, jump to how without backlinks your SEO dreams are shattered, and learn that web design plays more into SEO than you thought and not come out with your head spinning on the other side.